-Do you know a child who longs to be a princess?
-Sadly, none of these days out will guarantee her a royal title or even an introduction to a real prince (someone should totally invent Tinder for royals) but they will capture the imagination.
-So with a wave of your magic wand, plan a royally fun day out with one of our top Princess picks…
+Do you know a child who longs to be a prince or princess?
+Sadly, none of these days out will guarantee them a royal title or even an introduction to real-life royalty (someone should totally invent Tinder for royals) but they will capture the imagination.
+So with a wave of your magic wand, plan a royally fun day out with one of our top picks…

 This tidal island (check tide times before you go to avoid being stuck!) has a magical tower just like the one where Rapunzel is locked up.
 Take a picnic and a storybook with you and read the Rapunzel tale from the bottom of the tower.
 Children will love imagining the action happening right in front of them!